 The role of the adult in a Montessori classroom is best described as a facilitator who observes the readiness and interest of the child and becomes the link between the child and the environment.

 A Montessori classroom is a carefully prepared environment.
-Materials are specifically designed and chosen to provide a sequential, concrete and attractive curriculum.
-The opportunities for learning are extensive and appropriate to the child.
-Through touching and manipulating concrete materials and objects, children are introduced to basic concepts in mathematics, language, science and geography.
+Materials are specifically designed and chosen based upon the individual needs of the child to provide a sequential, concrete, and attractive curriculum.
+Opportunities for learning are carefully intertwined into the classroom.
+Through touching and manipulating concrete materials and objects, children are introduced to language, science, mathematics, geography, and more.

 How many children do you serve and what are their ages?

 MMCCC has six classrooms - one Infant, one Toddler, one Pre-Primary, and three Primary rooms.
 Our classrooms are comprised of children of mixed ages and genders.

 The Turtle Infant Room is reserved for the children of Swedish Hospital employees.
 Basic Montessori materials and philosophy are introduced.
 Children are given time to independently explore and engage with many types of objects (e.g. balls, blocks, books, instruments).
 Establishing a warm and affectionate relationship between the children and caregivers is a cornerstone of this program.
 The teacher-student ratio is 1 to 4.